 Naked and Famous falls into this category.

-Equal parts - tequila (or mescal), Aperol, Green Chartreuse, lime juice, garnish slice of lime.
+Equal parts - tequila (or mescal), Aperol, Green Chartreuse, grape-fruit juice, garnish slice of lemon or lime.

 Madame Bollinger is purported to have said, “I drink Champagne when I'm happy and when I'm sad.
 Sometimes I drink it when I'm alone.
 When I have company I consider it obligatory.
 I trifle with it if I'm not hungry and drink it when I am.
 Otherwise, I never touch it -- unless I'm thirsty.”